NatalieMonique111/recipe-page/README.md

 ### Overview

-This starter project is well-designed webpage that displays my favorite recipe.
+This starter project is a well-designed webpage that displays my favorite recipe.
 It includes the ingredients, the steps needed to make the dish, links to similar recipes, and one photo.

 ## Sections included